JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 - The district only discusses rates that are estimates or guesses by the district.
 - No concrete example parcels (homes or apartments) are given.
 - No mention of the assumed increases in assessed values is given.
-- This levy is a 32% tax increase, in dollars, over the previous levy.
+- The district did not convey how this levy is a 32% tax increase, in dollars, over the previous levy.

 [Calculator for the Southside SD](calculator_southside_enhanced)